sonic-net/sonic-mgmt/docs/testplan/platform/pmon-test-plan.md

    - Mark as "skipped" for all skipped platform daemon list of the DUT platform in the test
 3. Daemon running status
    - Indicate the status of daemon when the test starts
-4. Daemon restart status
-   - Indicate the status of daemon when it restarts
-5. Data for daemon
+4. Data for daemon
    - Display any data available for daemon
-6. Data validation status
+5. Data validation status
    - Indicate the data validation status if available